Works Victoria Park-Canning Level Crossing Removal

 • dewatering and refuelling, mobilising equipment, rigs, and cranes to site

-• stations building works
+• station building works

 • installation of public space elements.